Manohar4587/Gun_Object_Detection/README.md

 ### Instructions
     November_4.ipynb - notebook contains the path to train the model, save it and get the prediction results with the saved model.
     Saved model is not provided here due to memory constraints.
-This repo can be cloned in order to use this Faster-RCNN model to fine tune your custom dataset.
+This repo can be cloned in order to use this YOLOv8 model to fine tune your custom dataset.